 And pretty maids all in a row.

 This short nursery rhyme is a political allegory.
-There are countries where talking about the ruler could get your head cut off.
-So they invented the nursery rhyme.
+There are countries where talking about the ruler which could get your head cut off.
+So, they invented the nursery rhyme.
 This nursery rhyme is quite a bloody one.
 It is about Mary Tutor or Bloody Mary.
 The gardens are graveyards, the silver bells and cockle shells are instruments of torture.
 The “maids all in a row” are symbolic of guillotines.

 Read Between the Lines

 When reading a Dr. Seuss book or even a nursery rhyme you should “read between the lines.”
 For you may find an even greater story a piece of history.